dhanushka2001/OpenGL-3D-Render-Recorder/README.md

     * "[GLEW and GLAD] handle function pointers.
 You technically don't need to use those libraries to actually use openGL, but you would need to load the function pointers yourself which is very very annoying to do.
 It's not difficult per se, it's just a long and tedious process.
 Just look at the headers from those libraries and you'll see that they have a large amount of code.
 The reason why you need those function pointers is that the code is located in the driver (and some of it might even be on the gpu).
 OpenGL, Vulkan and DirectX are only specifications so Khronos (they make OpenGL and Vulkan) and Microsoft ( they make DirectX) do not provide an implementation for them; the gpu driver is charged with implementing all of the specification.
 You can see that a bit like Khronos is providing the OpenGL .h file and the driver provides the .cpp file.
 Also, the fact that OpenGL is a state machine has nothing to do about needing to load the function pointers (for example Vulkan is not a state machine and you also need to load the function pointers).
 GLEW and GLAD also come with the OpenGL headers because you also need those along with the function pointers, but you can also get those headers from Khronos directly."[^8]
+    * "If you want to call any OpenGL function beyond OpenGL 1.1 (and that one is from 1997), you have to use the OpenGL extension mechanism in every case, as opengl32.dll does not provide these entry points at all, and the compiler/linker will of course not find them."[^9]
+    * "In simple words, GLAD manages function pointers for OpenGL.
+It is useful becuase OpenGL is only really a standard/specification it is up to the driver manufacturer to implement the specification to a driver that the specific graphics card supports.
+Since there are many different versions of OpenGL drivers, the location of most of its functions is not known at compile-time and needs to be queried at run-time.
+GLFW helps us at compile time only."[^10]
+    * "OpenGL functions (core or extension) must be loaded at runtime, dynamically, whenever the function in question is not part of the platforms original OpenGL ABI (application binary interface).
+For Windows the ABI covers is OpenGL-1.1.
+In Windows you're going to need a function loader for pretty much everything, except single textured, shaderless, fixed function drawing; it may be possible to load further functionality, but this is not a given.
+The difference between core OpenGL functions and extensions is, that core functions are found in the OpenGL specification, while extensions are functionality that may or may be not available in addition to what the OpenGL version available provides.
+Both extensions and newer version core functions are loaded through the same mechanism."[^11]
+    * "A long time ago, there was simply OpenGL.
+At this time, video cards were a new thing and hardware architecture was all over the place.
+Some computer scientists and software engineers said, "No, no, no, this will not do!"
+So what did they choose?
+To make an API that would interface with different hardware drivers as easily as bar and foo.
+It shipped with Windows as OpenGL 1.0 in 1992.
+OpenGL is a standard that was defined by the Khronos group before they moved on to Vulkan.
+They used to implement the standard themselves.
+At the time, C-style programming was well established, OOP was not a big thing yet, and the OpenGL functions had to be hooked up somehow with different drivers.
+Solution: Function pointers everywhere.
+OpenGL's header files are filled with #defines for function pointers.
+None of them are defined when main(...) begins to run."[^12]

 [^1]: gl_drawelements.
 "Confused as to which version of glad to use ?" _Reddit_, 9 July 2024, [reddit.com/r/opengl/comments/1dwz5i2/comment/lcb0fkb/](https://www.reddit.com/r/opengl/comments/1dwz5i2/comment/lcb0fkb/).
 [^2]: uke5273.
 "Confused as to which version of glad to use ?" _Reddit_, 6 July 2024, [reddit.com/r/opengl/comments/1dwz5i2/comment/lby4ai8/](https://www.reddit.com/r/opengl/comments/1dwz5i2/comment/lby4ai8/).